FREE STRATEGY PACK

 The Importance of Alt Texts for UX

 For User Experience, adding an alt text makes your content more accessible to people with disabilities.
 In 1999, W3C included in its Web Content Accessibility Guidelines 1.0 the guideline to “provide equivalent alternatives to auditory and visual content.”
-This means that web pages that contain images, videos, or sounds must have equivalent information (alt text, trans, subtitles, etc.) to its auditory or visual content.
+This means that web pages that contain images, videos, or sounds must have equivalent information (alt text, transcripts, subtitles, etc.) to its auditory or visual content.

 In terms of navigation, when a web page has an image of either a downward or upward arrow, a text equivalent might read “Go up on top of the page” or “Go down to the bottom of the page.”
 If a visually impaired user visits the website, a screen reader or any piece of assistive technology can help give auditory feedback to him, provided the textual information is present.